-It is expected that students will attend all classes.
-The professor does not provide access to lecture notes.
+It is expected that students will attend all mandatory Zoom lectures.
+The professor will not provide access to the lecture after it has been presented.
 Students are encouraged to obtain missed lecture notes from a fellow student.

 11.1 Short Absences.